GreyZ80/AM9511_for_TRS-80_M2/README.md

 **Board design**

-The board was designed using Kicad version 6.4 running on an ASUS Chromebook.
+The board was designed using Kicad version 6.4 and [Freerouting](https://github.com/freerouting/freerouting/) running on an ASUS Chromebook.

-See [barberd/coco9511pak](https://github.com/barberd/coco9511pak) for support of the MA9511 on the Tandy Color Computer.
+See [barberd/coco9511pak](https://github.com/barberd/coco9511pak) for support of the AM9511 on the Tandy Color Computer.